Veterans Benefits Resources

 VA Work Study

 You may be able to obtain a work-study position if you are receiving VA education benefits and attending USU at least three-quarter time.
 The actual positions depend on availability.
 Currently, some students are receiving their work-study at the Veterans Resource Office.
-If you are interested, click here for more information or contact USU Veterans Resource Office.
+If you are interested contact USU Veterans Resource Office.

-(If any of the links are broken, go to the main page for VA benefits at http://www.gibill.va.gov/)
+(If any of the links are broken, go to the main page for VA benefits below)

 The VA also provides tutorial assistance to veterans who are receiving at least half-time VA educational assistance.
 If you are interested, contact the Veterans Verification Office.
 Note that your tutor must be provided or approved by the USU Academic Resource Center.